A varicocele is like varicose veins of the small veins (blood vessels) next to one testicle (testis) or both testicles (testes).

 A varicocele is a collection of enlarged (dilated) veins (blood vessels) in the scrotum.
 It occurs next to and above one testicle (testis) or both testes (testicles).

-The affected veins are those that travel in the spermatic cord.
+Varicoceles affect the veins that travel in the spermatic cord.
 The spermatic cord is like a tube that goes from each testis up towards the lower tummy (abdomen).
-You can feel the spermatic cord above each testis in the upper part of the scrotum.
+You can feel the spermatic cord above each testis in the upper side of the scrotum.
 The spermatic cord contains the tube that carries sperm from the testes to the penis (the vas deferens), blood vessels, lymphatic vessels and nerves.

 Normally, you cannot see or feel the veins in the spermatic cord that carry the blood from the testicles.
 If you have a varicocele, the veins become bigger (they dilate) and this makes them more noticeable.
 It is similar to varicose veins of the legs.
 The size of a varicocele can vary.
 A large varicocele is sometimes said to look and feel like a bag of worms in the scrotum.